samlewis02/epaper/readme.txt

 Calendar entries for the current and following days, temperature, humidity and barometric pressure as measured by the BME280.

-The display takes over 10 seconds tp refresh so time cannot be displayed every second.
-Readings update about every 25 seconds.
+The display is painfully slow to update so time is only shown as hours and minutes.

 The readings are scheduled as follows:
-BME280 readings every 10 seconds
+BME280 readings every minute as time changes
 Calendar every 30 minutes
 Currency conversion every hour